Model Risk Management Glossary

 Model Input: Model Input consists of the data, parameters, and assumptions fed into a model for processing.
 The quality and accuracy of inputs directly impact the reliability of model outputs.
 Ensuring accurate and relevant inputs is paramount in model development and validation, and it involves addressing data quality issues, validating assumptions, and managing uncertainties.

-Model Inventory: Model Inventory, as defined by Yields.io, is a comprehensive repository containing all relevant information about each model within an organization.
+Model Inventory: Model Inventory, as defined by Yields, is a comprehensive repository containing all relevant information about each model within an organization.
 It includes metadata, documentation, performance metrics, and other essential details.
 A well-maintained model inventory is crucial for effective model governance, risk management, and regulatory compliance, providing a centralized view of models and their statuses.

-Model Inventory Rationalization: Model Inventory Rationalization, as defined by Yields.io, is the process of optimizing the variety and management of models within an organization.
+Model Inventory Rationalization: Model Inventory Rationalization, as defined by Yields, is the process of optimizing the variety and management of models within an organization.
 It involves evaluating the necessity, performance, and risks of models to streamline their usage, enhance their governance, and allocate resources effectively to maintain them.

 Model Issue Classification: Model Issue Classification involves categorizing issues or problems identified during model validation based on their severity and impact.
 It helps in prioritizing remediation efforts and allocating resources effectively.
 Addressing and resolving classified issues are vital for maintaining model integrity and mitigating risks associated with model errors or inadequacies.

-Model Lifecycle: The Model Lifecycle, as defined by Yields.io, encompasses the various stages a model goes through, from initial development to eventual retirement.
+Model Lifecycle: The Model Lifecycle, as defined by Yields, encompasses the various stages a model goes through, from initial development to eventual retirement.
 Each stage requires specific management activities, including development, validation, deployment, monitoring, and retirement.
 Managing models effectively throughout their lifecycle is essential for ensuring their reliability, compliance, and continuous alignment with organizational objectives.

 Model Metadata: Model metadata provides a deeper understanding of a model by offering contextual and additional information.
 Think of it as the “label” on a product, detailing its ingredients, usage instructions, and more.
 For models, metadata might include its assumptions, limitations, performance metrics, and other essential details.
 This information is crucial for validation, governance, and effective utilization of the model.